ifiokudoidiok/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] What is the purpose of a custom hook?

 Unlike a React component, a custom Hook doesn’t need to have a specific signature.
 We can decide what it takes as arguments, and what, if anything, it should return.
 In other words, it’s just like a normal function.
 Its name should always start with use so that you can tell at a glance that the rules of Hooks apply to it.
 This makes it more flexible.
+The purpose is to share the same logic between components by returning useful data/functions to keep your code DRY.